Why does WSU ask me to identify personal demographic information such as my gender, race/ethnicity, veteran status and disability status?

-- As required by federal law, WSU uses employee demographic data to develop a yearly Affirmative Action Plan (AAP).
-Please visit CCR’s Equal Employment Opportunity & Affirmative Action page to review WSU’s 2022 AAP Narrative, which includes information on the system’s and many departments’ action-oriented programs designed to increase outreach to women, people of color, people with disabilities, and protected veterans.
+- As required by federal law, WSU uses employee demographic data to develop a yearly Equitable Outreach, Recruitment, and Retention Plan (EORR), formerly known as an AAP.
+Please visit CCR’s Equal Employment Opportunity page to review WSU’s 2023 AAP Narrative, which includes information on the system’s and many departments’ action-oriented programs designed to increase outreach to women, people of color, people with disabilities, and protected veterans.
 You can also review Faculty and Job Group Utilization and Goals Summaries, which identify areas where workforce diversity is a concern.
 These reports help WSU identify any potential equity issues, develop outreach efforts that may grow diversity and comply with the requirements of federal law, and build a more inclusive community.

 Could WSU choose not to collect personal demographic information and decline to report it to the federal or state government?